clusterofstars-sg/TinyHackathon/ReadMe.md

 This repository uses [uv](https://docs.astral.sh/uv) to managing dependencies.

-After installing uv, you can either install the dependencies by running `uv sync` or by using `uv run` to run the submission script directly.
+After installing uv, you can either install the dependencies by running `uv sync --no-dev` or by using `uv run` to run the submission script directly.

 ## Submission Instructions